Sheet-covered shapes loomed like ghosts in the dim light.

 The voice gave her pause.
 He didn’t sound threatening.
 With that warm, smooth baritone, he could be hosting a late-night radio show…or singing love ballads.

 Tia pressed her hand against the silk scarf draped just below her throat and ducked even lower.
-Her safest bet was to remain hidden until the man left.
-Or slip out and drive away if he ventured upstairs.
+Her safest bet was to remain hidden until the man left, or if he ventured upstairs, she could slip out and drive away.
 The footsteps began again, heavy male ones, and that sneeze she’d successfully stifled erupted with almost no warning.
 She clamped a hand over her nose and mouth, trying to seal off any spaces where noise might escape.
 It didn’t work.
 Instead of a full-blown sneeze, she ended up with something between a snort and a half-hearted raspberry.

 She rose from her hiding place.
 Whoever he was, he wasn’t going to find her cowering in the corner, plastered behind a desk.
 She’d worked hard to shed that “victim” label.
 It had apparently worked.
 People described her as having a lot of spunk, bold and fierce.